haseebabidawan/portfolio/README.md

 **Technical Details:**
 - Conducted comprehensive data preprocessing, including normalization and feature engineering.
 - Applied Optuna for hyperparameter tuning and used cross-validation techniques for model evaluation.

+### Stock Market Analyst AI-Agent

+**Project Overview:**
+Developed a Stock Market Analyst AI-Agent utilizing Groq and Phidata, integrating multiple AI agents to provide real-time stock information, analyst recommendations, and market trends.
+The application uses web search tools, financial data APIs, and advanced AI models to generate detailed reports and insights.

+**Technical Details:**
+- **Web Search Agent:** Leverages DuckDuckGo to search the web for up-to-date stock information.
+- **Finance Agent:** Uses Yahoo Finance APIs to retrieve stock data such as prices, analyst recommendations, and fundamentals.
+- **Multi-Agent System:** Combines the web search and finance agents to deliver comprehensive analysis of stock queries.
+- **User Interface:** Built with Streamlit, providing an interactive and easy-to-use interface for querying stock information and viewing detailed reports.
+- **Model and API Integration:** Groq is used for AI model processing, while Yahoo Finance and DuckDuckGo APIs are integrated for real-time data retrieval.

 ## Certifications